 Funding for replacement of the Camillus facility was approved on 12/20/2016.
 Design was completed in 2017 with construction beginning at the end of winter operations that year.
 The new facility was completed in spring of 2018.

 Funding for renovation of the North Area Maintenance facility was approved on 12/5/2017.
-Upon completion of design, construction is expected to begin in late 2020.
+Construction is ongoing to optimize the existing building footprint for the current and future needs of the department.
+Major rehabilitation to the building envelope, life safety features and utilities are underway.
+Renovations are expected to be completed spring 2022.